CodingThrust/PromptEngineeringForScience/paper-writing/flow.md

 ```

 ```
-Make sure all symbols introduced before used.
+Make sure all symbols and concepts are introduced before they are used.
 ```

 ```